kilianhae/kilian888/README.md

-### Hey you!
+###
-Greetings from Zurich, in specific from the ETH Campus where i spend my days.
+Greetings from Zurich :)
-Im a Freshman in Electrical Engineering and Information Technology.
+Im a Masters student in Data Science at ETH Zurich.

-- 🔭 Im currently working on C microchips and a python bot ideas

-- 🌱 I’m currently learning data handling using Python.
-     The goal is to get some basic Data Science skills.

-main interests: C++, Python, rapid prototyping using NodeRed and C/Arduino, Datawrangling using DATAIKU, LoRaWan networking
+My main interests are Machine Learning specifically for Graphs and distributed systems.